 \section{Conclusions}

 In this work we examined the crossover from integrable to chaotic behaviour for weak breaking of integrability, defined as a perturbation of an integrable system which preserves integrability to first order in perturbation theory.
 As an example we took the XXZ spin chain perturbed by one of the currents that appear in the continuity equation for the higher conserved charges which imply integrability, and compared it to a usual (``strong'') integrability breaking perturbation which was chosen to be a next-to-nearest-neighbour interaction term (NNNI).

 The tool we used was the evaluation of level spacing distribution for a finite chain using exact diagonalisation.
 Since the extremal parts of the spectrum have special properties due to locality of the Hamiltonian, they were discarded with the middle two-thirds of levels kept.
-We then quantified the cross-over between the integrable Poissonian and chaotic Wigner-Dyson statistics in the form of a critical coupling, which was normalised to allow a direct comparison between different operators, we rescaled their coupling constants by the operator norms (per unit volume), which also makes the values of the couplings independent of the choice of operator normalisation.
+We then quantified the crossover between the integrable Poissonian and chaotic Wigner-Dyson statistics in the form of a crossover coupling.
+To facilitate the comparison between different operators, we rescaled their coupling constants by the operator norms (per unit volume), which also makes the values of the couplings independent of the choice of operator normalisation.